falcosecurity/kernel-crawler/kernels/README.md

-Here a weekly GH action will store current list of supported kernels.
+Home of the crawled kernels for the supported distros.